Jayshree-S/dog-breed-classifier-CNN/README.md

 This is the repo of Dog breed classifier project in Udacity ML Nanodegree.

 ## Project Overview
-<p align="justify">The problem is to identify the breed of dog, if dog image is given as input, if supplied an image of a human, we have to identify the resembling dog breed.
+<p align="justify">The project goal is to identify the breed of dog, if dog image is given as input, if supplied an image of a human, we have to identify the resembling dog breed.
 The idea is to build a pipeline that can process real world user supplied images and identify an estimate of the canine’s breed.
-This is a multi-class classification problem where we can use supervised machine learning to solve this problem. </p>

-## Solution
-<p align="justify">For performing this multiclass classification, we can use <b>Convolutional Neural Network</b> to solve the problem.
-A Convolutional Neural Network (CNN) is a Deep
+For performing this multiclass classification, we can use <b>Convolutional Neural Network</b> to solve the problem.The solution involves three steps.
+First, to detect
-Learning algorithm which can take in an input image, assign importance (learnable weights and biases) to various aspects/objects in the image and be able to differentiate one from the other.
-The solution involves three steps.
-First, to detect human images, we can use existing algorithm like OpenCV’s implementation of Haar feature based cascade classifiers.
+human images, we can use existing algorithm like OpenCV’s implementation of Haar feature based cascade classifiers.
 Second, to detect dog-images we will use a pretrained VGG16 model.
-Finally, after the image is identified as dog/human, we can pass this image to an CNN model which will process the image and predict the breed that matches the best out of 133 breeds.</p>
+Finally, after the image is identified as dog/human, we can pass this image to an CNN model which will process the image and predict the breed that matches the best out of 133 breeds. </p>

 ## CNN model created from scratch
 <p align="justify">I have built a CNN model from scratch to solve the problem.
 The model has 3